pinstripezebra/pinstripezebra/README.md

 Experienced developer with a focus on developing ETL, analytic, and machine learning systems in a manufacturing environment.

-My main area of expertise is in developing back end and machine learning systems.
+My main area of expertise is in developing back end, machine learning, and reporting systems to drive operational efficiency,track KPI's, and identify inefficiencies.

-In my spare time I enjoy designing web applications to aggregate and visualize data that I care about.
+In my spare time I enjoy designing web applications and machine learning pipelines to explore data that I find interesting.
+Usually something economics, geography, image recognition, or NLP
 - 🔭 I’m currently working on Optigame; a boardgame tracking and exploration site to serve as the home for any boardgame fan looking to find new games
     - Deployed here: https://optigame-front-end.onrender.com
 - 📫 How to reach me: seelcs12@gmail.com